 Eaglehawk Primary School fosters a culture that encourages staff, volunteers, students, parents, and the school community to raise concerns and complaints.
-This makes it more difficult for breaches of the code of conduct. misconduct or abuse to occur and remain hidden.
+This makes it more difficult for breaches of the code of conduct, misconduct or abuse to occur and remain hidden.

 We have clear pathways for raising complaints and concerns and responding and this is documented in our school's Complaint Policy.
-The Complaints Policy can be found at EPS COMPLAINT POLICY.pdf (eaglehawkps.vic.edu.au)
+The Complaints Policy can be found by clicking this link.

-If there is an incident, disclosure, allegation or suspicion of child abuse, all staff and volunteers (including school council employees) must follow our Child Safety Responding and Reporting Obligations Policy and Procedures EPS CHILD SAFETY, REPSONSDING AND REPORTING OBLIGATIONS POLICY AND PROCEDURES.pdf (eaglehawkps.vic.edu.au).
+If there is an incident, disclosure, allegation or suspicion of child abuse, all staff and volunteers (including school council employees) must follow our Child Safety Responding and Reporting

+Obligations Policy and Procedures.
 Our policy and procedures address complaints and concerns of child abuse made by or in relation to a child or student, school staff, volunteers, contractors, service providers, visitors or any other person while connected to the school.